AlexxSerban/MoneyTracker/README.md

 Password protection for your privacy.

 Getting Started
-Prerequisites
-Android 5.0 or higher
-A Google account to download from the Google Play Store Installing
-Open the Google Play Store on your Android device.
 Search for "Peso - Money Tracker."
 Tap "Install" to download and install the app.